ketilmo/balena-ogn/README.md

 Next, we'll configure the receiver with its geographic location.
 Unless you know this by heart, you can use [Google Maps](https://maps.google.com) to find it.
 The corresponding coordinates should appear when you click on your desired location on the map.
 We are looking for the decimal coordinates, which should look like *60.395429, 5.325127.*

-You will also need to specify the antennas altitude _in meters_ above sea level.
+You must also specify the antenna's altitude _in meters_ above sea level.
 If you need to find the altitude, you use [one of several online services](https://www.maps.ie/coordinates.html).
-Remember to add the approximate number of corresponding meters if your antenna is mounted above ground level.
+Remember to add the approximate number of corresponding meters if your antenna is above ground level.

 1. Set the receiver latitude by creating a [configuration variable](#adding-configuration-variables) for _All services_ with the name `LAT` and a value corresponding to the decimal latitude, e.g. `60.12345`.
 2. Set the receiver longitude by creating a [configuration variable](#adding-configuration-variables) for _All services_ with the name `LON` and a value corresponding to the decimal longitude, e.g. `4.12345`.